 Learning Objectives

-• Select certain columns in a data frame with the select function.
+package.- Select certain columns in a data frame with the

-• Select certain rows in a data frame according to filtering conditions with the filter function.
+function.- Select certain rows in a data frame according to filtering conditions with the

-• Link the output of one dplyr function to the input of another function with the “pipe” operator %>%.
+function to the input of another function with the “pipe” operator%>%

-• Add new columns to a data frame that are functions of existing columns with the mutate function.
+.- Add new columns to a data frame that are functions of existing columns with the

 Suggested Readings